SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 including any properties that the subclass inherits – are assigned a suitable value during initialization.

-It is often sufficient to leave the job of initializing inherited properties to an initializer from the superclass that introduced those properties.
-However, your subclass must still call the appropriate superclass initializer to ensure that initialization takes place, and it must be confident that the initializer it calls is an appropriate initializer to call.
+When defining a class, you often provide one or two initializers that ensure an instance of that class is fully initialized.
+These initializers are also typically called by subclasses as part of their own initialization.

-Additionally, it can sometimes be useful to provide alternative, more convenient initializers for a subclass, which provide simpler or more context-specific ways to create an instance of that subclass.
+In addition to these primary initializers, it can also be useful to provide more convenient secondary initializers for a subclass, which provide simpler or more context-specific ways to create an instance of that subclass.

-Swift defines two different kinds of initializers for class types to reflect these needs.
-These are known as designated initializers and convenience initializers.
+Swift defines two different kinds of initializers for class types to reflect these needs, known as designated initializers and convenience initializers.

 .. _Initialization_DesignatedInitializersAndConvenienceInitializers: